 “It’s ok Joe.
 You ARE loved.
 You can trust me,” said Ariadne.
 But something was obviously spooking the spook.
 “Never trust a hippy?” she asked.
 “Why Joe?
 Why?”

 Nick and Star exchanged glances.
 They hadn’t encountered this problem with White Eagle Feather or Dark Cloud; they’d been positively gagging for it.
-So what was the beef with this guy?
+So, what was the beef with this guy?

 In the air above their heads, Joe Strummer, former lead singer of The Clash, had launched into a spectacular rant, making Ariadne feel decidedly uneasy.
 Like a pregnant mother might feel if she could determine how obnoxious her unborn child was going to become just from the scan, and get a pre-taste of all that teenage angst and rebellion.
 Ariadne didn’t like the sound of it.
 This guy was rude.
 She thought that the afterlife was supposed to iron out all that negative stuff.
 Joe wasn’t even re-born yet and he already had serious issues.

-Every-so-often they’d sneak someone down to give human evolution a little nudge in the right direction, and invariably have to drag them back again once they were snuffed out.
+Every-so-often they’d sneak someone down to give human evolution a little nudge in the right direction, and invariably have to drag them back again once they’d been snuffed out.
 After endless soul searching, the Pleiades decided that they did indeed have the right to do this occasionally on account of the Drakos, one of many nasty alien races who’d been badly messing with the Earth for some time.

 And Joe, who had soon grown bored with Planet Happy Clappy, had jumped at the opportunity.
 The only problem was that to do the do, he’d have to lay his hands on a vacant mind to squat for a while.
 Luckily, he’d found the perfect candidate.
 There was just the little matter of the daft hippy.